 Don’t Choose Movers Blindly

 Check Yelp and other online review sites to make sure the moving company treated other clients well, as well as ask friends and family members for referrals works the best.
-Ask for specific movers to be a part of your crew.
-If your sister loved the Foreman Dan and his crew of Bill and Ted, ask the person answering the phone if you book if they can send the same crew.
+If you keep seeing a couple of names over and over in reviews of workers who clearly are well liked by customers, ask for those guys by name.
+If your sister loved the Crew Chief Dan and his crew of Bill and Scott, ask the person answering the phone if you book if they can send the same crew.
+I've been in this business a long time and I can testify to what a difference the crew makes.

 Ask to Be First